 Acceptance into the BFA in Studio Art is gained through an application and selection process.
 It is a 120-credit hour limited access program that offers students an intensive studio art environment, theoretical knowledge, and professional skills.
 The BFA degree in studio art requires that at least 65 percent, or two thirds, of the total course credit for the degree be taken in the creation and study of art and design, and that it is supported by general study in the liberal arts.
 The BFA degree also requires the completion of two focus areas.
 Focus area details are located in the Undergraduate Programs drop-down menu.

 Our unique program offers specialized coursework, 24/7 access to art studios at The Carnaghi Arts Building (CAB), opportunities for gallery exhibition in the BFA-run Phyllis Straus Gallery, faculty review of artworks, and access to the Lightbox a photographic lighting studio and BFA computer labs.
-Additionally, graduating BFA seniors submit upon acceptance to exhibit their thesis work at Florida State University’s Museum of Fine Arts.
+Additionally, graduating BFA seniors submit upon acceptance to exhibit their thesis work at one of Florida State University’s galleries.

 Our BFA shares FSU’s mission as a research university cultivating excellence through creative scholarship and innovation in the arts.